-Compare this to the F6: out of the box the it requires any lens with aperture ring to be locked in the minimum aperture setting.
+Compare this to the F6: out of the box it requires any lens with aperture ring to be locked in the minimum aperture setting.
 This renders the ring on the lens useless and instead controls aperture with the camera’s front command dial.
-The F6 handles an alternative more gracefully: CSM f:4 disables the front command dial allowing the lens to be controlled by the aperture ring instead.
+But the F6 handles an alternative far more gracefully: CSM f:4 disables the front command dial allowing the lens to be controlled by the aperture ring instead.
 The beauty is the top display, viewfinder and rear display all show the correct aperture (instead of the ‘F- -‘ like the F5).
 Both cameras are smart enough to automatically re-enable front command dial operation when G lenses are mounted.
 Pretty slick.

 The down side to using the lenses aperture ring is you don’t get 1/3 stop EV settings as when using the front command dial.
 So it’s a trade off based on the photographer’s priorities.
 If you do a lot of switching back and forth between these older cameras with no command dials – you’ll appreciate and be familiar with the F5’s ADR allowing you to wing it ‘old school.’
 The F6 presents a more refined (there’s that word again…) alternative – though the lack of ADR isn’t a plus – so it’s probably a draw.